rlankhorst/zip-recipes/README.md

 * Better: Lots of infrastructure improvements and minor bug fixes
 * Fixed: Prevent Google from indexing Zip Recipes code and complaining
 * Fixed: Removed author recipe rating feature (it no longer makes sense and had an issue that makes Google angry)
+* Fixed: Spacing issues after first ingredient (some blogs were seeing this)

 4.3.1.2 Bug fixes and preparation for WP4.3